asraavisena/SASO-pre-order/README.md

 For using this app, *Please migrate the schema using: php artisan migrate*

 To run the application on the localhost, *php artisan serve*

+To use seeder, first you should do *php artisan migrate:refresh*

+then using *php artisan db:seed*